 Nitric Oxide Supplement Alternatives

-We’ve mentioned in this article the source of nitric oxide boosting L-arginine, and L-citrulline, so obviously diet is one way to improve your nitric oxide levels.
-When you consider the effectiveness of the nitrates in beetroot, diet could play an even more critical role.
+We’ve discussed the dietary sources of nitric oxide boosting L-arginine and L-citrulline, so diet is obviously one way to improve your nitric oxide levels.
+When you consider the effectiveness of nitrates in beetroot, diet could play an even more significant role.
 Here is a list of nitric oxide boosting foods:

 - Beets (of course)